rlmcl/rescan/README.md

 - **If your data aren't human, you might need to tweak**

    The longest chromosome length the algorithm can handle is defined in `functions.c` in the `BASELEN` macro (268,435,456, ie 2^28, at time of writing).
-This is long enough to fit human chromosome 1; if you are working with an organism with longer chromosomes you will need to change this number.
+This is long enough to fit human chromosome 1; if you are working with an organism with longer chromosomes you will need to change this number and recompile.

 - **Know your input data**